Arjun Janya

-Arjun Janya won the Karnataka State Film Award for Best Music Director for the film Alemaari (2012), the SIIMA Award for Best Music Director for the film Romeo (2012) and the Filmfare Best Music Director award for the film Bhajarangi (2013).
+Arjun Janya (born Lokesh Kumar) is an Indian film score soundtrack composer, singer and director.
+Arjun made his film debut in the 2006 Kannada film Autograph Please.
+Arjun Janya won Karnataka State Film Award for Best Music Director for the film Alemaari (2012), the SIIMA Award for Best Music Director for the film Romeo (2012) and the Filmfare Best Music Director award for the film Bhajarangi (2013).